RajovicMirko/vue-form-terminator/README.md

   - label - not required
   - placeholder - not required
   - validations - not required.
 Available validations are:
-    - required { message: 'return this error message'}
+    - compareElements { value: 'id of body object to compare with' message: 'return this error message'}
+    - email { message: 'return this error message' }
     - min { value: 'Number of min string length' message: 'return this error message'}
     - max { value: 'Number of max string length' message: 'return this error message'}
-    - email { message: 'return this error message' }
+    - noWhiteSpace { message: 'return this error message'}
-    - compareElements { value: 'id of body object to compare with' message: 'return this error message'}
+    - required { message: 'return this error message'}
   - otherClasses - not required (use to integrate thired party class names)
 - **_actions_** - array of objects for form buttons
   - id - required